Chr15w1986/Python_PP3/README.md

     - This test is also the same when entering `too high(H)` and trying to force the AI past 1 and lower.
     - The game then ends with a final statement `Chris, Do you want to restart the game?
 [Y/N]`
-        - If I input anything other than `y` or `n` the game exits and the `"RUN PROGRAM"` button must be pressed to start the game again.
+        - If I input anything other than `y` or `n`, input validation has been written to prevent an invalid character or letter apart from `y` or `n`
-            - This is a flaw that needs validation to prevent the user inputting a value anything other than `y` or `n`
     - When I type `y`, The code has stored the name to reinsert into the print statement `Welcome back, (name)!`
     - The game then loops back to the `User vs AI` But this time there is no option to input a higher number,
         - This is something I would like to implement for future development of the game